ddnexus/pagy/docs/api/frontend.md

 Pagy::Frontend::I18N.load(file:'path/to/dictionary.yml', language:'it')
 ```

-**Notice**: the Pagy implementation of I18n is designed to speedup single language apps and does not provide dynamic translation, so the `language` is statically loaded at startup-time and cannot be changed.
+**Notice**: the Pagy implementation of I18n is designed to speedup single-language apps and does not provide dynamic translation, so the `language` is statically loaded at startup-time and cannot be changed.
 Use the `i18n` extra if you need dynamic translation.

 #### Pagy::Frontend::I18N[:plural]

+**IMPORTANT**: This variable has no effect if you use the `i18n` extra.

 This variable controls the internal pluralization.
-If the `i18n` extra is used it has no effect.

 Pagy tries to set the language plural proc when you use the `Pagy::Frontend::I18N.load` method, by loading the built-in plural for the language. _(see [plurals.rb](https://github.com/ddnexus/pagy/blob/master/lib/locales/plurals.rb))_

 If there is no rule defined for the language loaded, the variable is set to the `:zero_one_other` plural rule (default for English language).

-If your custom language requires a pluralization different than `"en"`, you should define a custom rule.
+If your custom language requires a pluralization different than `:zero_one_other`, you should define a custom rule.
 For example:

 ```ruby
 # this would apply a custom pluralization rule to the current loaded dictionary